-The Governing Body of Whitgreave Junior School takes seriously the responsibility (under section 175 of the Education Act 2002) to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school, in order to identify, assess, and support those children who are suffering harm.
+The Governing Board of Whitgreave Primary School takes seriously the responsibility to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school, in order to identify, assess, and support those children who are suffering harm.

 As a school, we aim to:

 - Establish a safe environment in which children can learn and develop.

 - Ensure we carry out safe recruitment procedures in checking the suitability of staff and volunteers to work with children.

 - Raise awareness of child protection issues and equip children with the skills needed to keep them safe.